jorishr/notes-on-backend/network_requests/browser_storage/cookies.md

 ```
 The value of `document.cookie` consists of a string of name=value pairs, delimited by ;.
 Each one is a separate cookie.

-When adding key-value pairs they all go into one string seperated by `;` and expiration dates need to be in the UTC string format.
+When adding key-value pairs they all go into one string separated by `;` and expiration dates need to be in the UTC string format.
 Each new instance of `document.cookie` creates a new cookie.
 To never expire, set a data far into the future.
 ```javascript
 document.cookie = 'name=John; expires=' + 'new Date(2020, 1, 1).toUTCString()'
 document.cookie = 'name=Eddy; expires=' + 'new Date(9999, 1,1).toUTCString()'